adityasing9/ACS/README.md

 ---

-## 🧠 How It Works

-- When a user connects:
-  - The server assigns a random numeric username
-  - The user joins the public chat room
-- Messages are broadcast to all connected users
-- Username can be changed dynamically
-- WebSockets ensure instant message delivery

----

-## 🔮 Future Improvements
+## 📈 Future Enhancements

-- 🔐 Login authentication
+- 🔐 Authentication system
 - 🧵 Private chat rooms
-- 💾 Database for message storage
+- 💾 Database message storage
 - 🌙 Dark mode
 - 🛡 Admin moderation panel
-- 📱 Mobile application version
+- 📱 Mobile application

 ---

 ## 👨‍💻 Developer

-Developed by **Aditya Sing**
+**Aditya Sing**

+💼 Aspiring Software Engineer
+🌍 Passionate about Real-Time Systems & Web Development

+---

+## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project:

+👉 Give it a **Star** on GitHub
+👉 Fork it
+👉 Share it

 ---